 For over 40 years the craft of timberframe has been at the heart of our company

-We’ve come a long way since 1974 when Tedd took down his first barn and re-purposed it into a Cape Cod style house.
-We’ve mastered the compound layout and cutting techniques and evolved from simple historic mortise and tenon to modern fasteners designed with engineered analysis.
+We’ve come a long way since Tedd took down his first barn and repurposed it into a Cape Cod style house.
+We’ve mastered the compound layout and cutting techniques and evolved from simple historical mortise and tenon to new fasteners designed with engineered analysis.
 Our shop is capable of any style of timberframe, including Japanese joinery.

 YOUR NEXT BUILDING SOLUTION

 Our team of experienced building professionals are ready to help with your next project.

 For 40 years, timbers have been at the heart of our company.
 In 1974, Tedd Benson helped begin the timber frame home revival.
 He did it by building the first new timber-framed residence in New Hampshire in over 60 years.
 That would be the first of many timber frame homes.
 Bensonwood has built more than 650 frames across the US as well as in Canada, England, and Japan

 In the 1980’s we brought in Japanese temple builders to train our team, in the 90’s we expanded our international training to bring in French and German master carpenters trained in the compound techniques needed for cathedral roof framing.
 Now, we employ a number of international employees that expand the in-house knowledge to the areas of the globe where research on modern timber design and connections are more highly studied than the USA.
 We maintain close ties around the globe, and now have industrial sized German CNC timber mills and planers in our shop that can work huge timbers with exacting tolerances.
 We can supply the whole timber frame, or if your project features just trusses or timber accents, we can do that too.
 Our knowledge of species and their structural and performance characteristics helps us choose the right wood for your project.